 The public has taken note.
 Out of all of Mexico’s security forces, citizens have the least confidence in the police.
-Just 6.1 percent of people have confidence in the federal police, while only 4.6 percent are confident in the municipal police, according to interviews with 1,200 citizens for an August 2018 survey conducted by the Social Studies and Public Opinion Center (Centro de Estudios Sociales y de Opinión Pública – CESOP) of Mexico’s Chamber of Deputies.
+Just 58.2 percent of people approved of the federal police, while only 32.7 percent approved of the municipal police*, according to interviews with 1,200 citizens for an August 2018 survey conducted by the Social Studies and Public Opinion Center (Centro de Estudios Sociales y de Opinión Pública – CESOP) of Mexico’s Chamber of Deputies.

 Almost half of respondents said authorities were likely taking part in criminal activities, and over 27 percent felt that authorities were not adequately performing their duties overall.

 SEE ALSO: Mexico News and Profiles

 The consequences of the ineffectiveness of Mexico’s police force are complex.
 In part, the country saw more homicides in 2017 than any other year on record, and 2018 is on pace to see violence reach new heights.
 The country’s criminal landscape has also grown increasingly fragmented — and more violent — due to the government’s controversial “kingpin strategy,” which consists of arresting or killing the leaders of criminal organizations.

 Yet these high-profile arrests haven’t made the job any safer for police.
 One officer has been killed every day in 2018, almost half of which were municipal police, according to a study by the non-governmental organization Causa en Común.

 Police reform in Mexico is a monumental task that requires considerable institutional and political support, but the country’s politicians have shown little will to take action as they benefit most from the status quo.